-It’s important for real estate agents to understand the basics of home inspection, as it’s a key part of the home purchase process.
+It’s important for real estate agents to understand home inspection basics, as it’s a key part of the home purchase process.
+So does the realtor go to the home inspection?
+The short answer is that you should go to at least a few home inspections.
 You will spend plenty of time reading through inspection reports with your clients, as they will want to know your opinion of the inspector’s findings.
 By knowing what a home inspector is required and not required to report on, you will be able to advise your clients during negotiations and help them get their next home at a fair price.

 Why is a Home Inspection Important?

 A home inspection is very important to the sale or purchase of a home, because it can literally make or break the deal.
 A home inspection that reveals cosmetic issues won’t ruin the sale of a home.
 Major foundation issues, severe water damage, or a termite infestation, however, could cause a buyer to decide to back out of the purchase.
 Because of this, it’s incredibly important to understand how an inspection works, what’s being looked for, and what the results mean.

 A home is typically inspected “Outside-In, Top-Down”, which is very common in the home inspection industry as it helps allow for a more organized and thorough inspection.
 Here’s a glimpse at what goes into the average home inspection:

 - Inspecting the exterior of the home

 - Looking for defects